(If nominating a unit, enter the type and number for nominee name below.)

 A nominee must have rendered noteworthy service to Scouting in one of the following ways:

-by North Shore District Scouters or units to Scouting - not necessarily confined to within North Shore District.
+by North Shore District Scouters or units to Scouting - not necessarily confined to within North Shore District, but with a significant focus on service to North Shore District.

 by Scouters outside of North Shore District to Scouting within North Shore District.